 '''

-$$claims-set-claims //= (profile-label => ~uri / ~oid)
+$$Claims-Set-Claims //= (boot-seed-label => binary-data)

 '''

-3.21.
-The DLOA (Digital Letter or Approval) Claim (dloas)
+4.2.15.
+The DLOA (Digital Letter of Approval) Claim (dloas)

 A DLOA (Digital Letter of Approval) [DLOA] is an XML document that describes a certification that an entity has received.
 Examples of certifications represented by a DLOA include those issued by Global Platform and those based on Common Criteria.
 The DLOA is unspecific to any particular certification type or those issued by any particular organization.